Thaanu2001/Thaanu2001/README.md

 <hr>
 <h3> 👨🏻‍💻 About Me </h3>

-- 💻 UI/UX Designer at Surge Global
+- 💻 UI/UX Designer at Surge Global.

 - 🔭 I’m a student working towards a Bachelor of Science focused in Software Engineering from Plymouth University, UK.

-- 📱 Cross-platform mobile application developer using Flutter framework
+- 📱 Cross-platform mobile application developer using Flutter framework.

 <!-- 📫 How to reach me: **email**-->
 <hr>